 Ramp Up the Right Way

-Research from the University of Liverpool reveals that just two weeks of inactivity can leave you with muscle loss, lower cardiorespiratory fitness, an uptick in body fat, a decline in mitochondrial function (the body’s energy source), and an increased risk of health issues.
+Research from the University of Liverpool reveals that two weeks of inactivity can leave you with muscle loss, lower cardiorespiratory fitness, an uptick in body fat, a decline in mitochondrial function (the body’s energy source), and an increased risk of health issues.

-After three weeks of lying low, you’ll need a short build-up period to return to your previous fitness level, because you’re at a greater risk of an overuse injury like shin splints or a hamstring strain, says Rothstein.
+After three weeks of lying low, you’ll need a short build-up period to return to your previous fitness level, because you’re at greater risk of an overuse injury like shin splints or a hamstring strain, says Rothstein.

 What does a solid ramp-up look like?
 This:

-01. Assess the situation objectively.
+1. Assess the situation objectively.

-02. Have a plan and stick to it.
+2. Have a plan and stick to it.

 A little plotting can help keep you from taking on too much at once and getting overwhelmed, says Fearon.
 It can also help you stay on track when something (a time-sucking project, a bad week with your partner) gets in your way.

 If you don’t monitor progress regularly, you might overlook some of your smaller, less obvious improvements and be tempted to throw in the proverbial gym towel.
 “Sometimes progress doesn’t even seem like it is happening,” says Fearon.
 You might think you’ve plateaued, but maybe you have more energy, you’re jumping higher when you play ball, or you’re sleeping more soundly.
 Those are all wins.
 Use these two ways to self-assess your victories:

 - Ask yourself three questions after every workout, says Thompson Rule: What did I do well?
 What would I do differently?
 What am I going to do better next time?
 This, she says, forces you to pull a positive out of every training session while still being honest with yourself about how things are going and how you can tweak your workouts so you can move forward, faster.